 Terpineol – Is frequently used to create pleasant aromatic profiles in products like soap, lotion, and perfume.
 In addition to cannabis, it occurs naturally in lilacs, pine trees, lime blossoms, and eucalyptus sap.
 It is characterized by its ability to relax the consumer.
 Terpineol holds a number of therapeutic benefits including analgesic, anti-bacterial, anti-inflammatory and anti-seizure.

 Terpinolene – Is an isomeric hydrocarbon, characterized by a fresh, floral, herbal, and occasionally citrusy aroma and flavour.
-It is found in a variety of other pleasantly fragrant plants including nutmeg, tea tree, conifers, apples, cumin, and lilacs, and is sometimes used in soaps, perfumes, and lotions.
+It is found in a variety of plants including nutmeg, tea tree, conifers, apples, cumin, and lilacs, and is sometimes used in soaps, perfumes, and lotions.
 Terpinolene has sedative like effects. it’s also anti-inflammatory, anti-oxidant, anti-fungal and anti-bacterial.

 Nerolidol – Is a secondary terpene found in many strong aromatics like jasmine, tea tree, and lemongrass.
-As such, it delivers a subdued and nuanced floral aroma with notes of fruity citrus, apples, and rose.
+As such, it delivers a subdued floral aroma with notes of fruity citrus, apples, and rose.
 This terpene is believed to produce sedating effects.
 It also exhibits analgesic, anti-fungal, anti-inflammatory, anti-oxidant, antibiotic and anti-bacterial properties.